semrush/intergalactic/website/docs/product-emails/emails-guide/emails-guide.md

 - for desktop template is 40px;
 - for mobile template is 24px.

+@## Components

+> You can find all basic design components and blocks for product emails in our [Figma library](https://www.figma.com/file/uBxKSTlXSEDiKvFp6txzrr/NEW-%E2%80%A2-Product-emails?node-id=1%3A164) (available only for Semrush designers).

 @## Template with illustration

 | Desktop template                         | Mobile template                        |